 Use free or inexpensive printables and make your own materials.

 I used to create Montessori trays totally by hand, which I loved to do.
 Unfortunately, I’m terrible at drawing and had to find materials to trace or cut out.
 Today, it’s easy to create professional-looking activity trays in very little time by downloading free printables.
-You can typically find hands-on objects to go with the trays inexpensively around the house, at garage sales, in thrift stores, or at hobby stores.
-The trays in the photo above used free printables for some of the activities in a letter B theme from Fun with Mama.
+You can typically find hands-on objects to go with the trays inexpensively around the house, at garage sales, in thrift stores, at hobby stores, or on Amazon.

 You can also make many materials that don’t require printables.
 There are links to many ideas for making your own Montessori materials in this post: How to Make Your Own Montessori Materials.
 Because Montessori materials can be expensive to purchase, you can make many of your own or substitute materials that will achieve the same purpose.